 Full Description of this Recreation Trail

 The Markin-MacPhail Legacy Trail is 25 kilometers long and is divided into seven segments each varying in length and difficulty.
 The Trail has three main parking areas: one in Fairmont Hot Springs, one in Invermere, and another located around kilometer 9 of the trail coming from Invermere.
 There are, however, three smaller but unofficial rest areas dispersed along the 25 km.
-Currently, the Trail has been paved 10 km from the Invermere end with a further five km rideable with paving scheduled in May 2019.
+Currently, the Trail has been paved 15 km from the Invermere end.

 Placed along the trail are picnic areas, benches, restrooms, interpretive signage and parking lots.
 The entire trail and the facilities along the completed sections are all wheelchair accessible.